bbepis/XUnity.AutoTranslator/README.md

 Redistributing this plugin for various games is absolutely encouraged.
 However, if you do so, please keep the following in mind:
  * **Distribute the _AutoGeneratedTranslations.{lang}.txt file along with the redistribution with as many translations as possible to ensure the online translator is hit as little as possible.**
  * **Do not redistribute the mod with the configuration option `EnableIMGUI=True`.**
+ * **Test your redistribution with logging/console enabled to ensure the game does not exhibit undesirable behaviour such as spamming the endpoints.**
  * Ensure you keep the plugin up-to-date, as much as reasonably possible.
  * If you use image loading feature, make sure you read [this section](#texture-translation).